superg/redumper/README.md

 The resulting dump is drive read offset corrected but not combined offset corrected (the disc write offset is determined at a later track split stage).
 Sector dump state (SUCCESS / SUCCESS_SCSI_OFF / SUCCESS_C2_OFF / ERROR_C2 / ERROR_SKIP) is stored for each sample.
 1 sample is 4 bytes (2 16-bit signed samples of stereo audio data), e.g. for 1 sector there are 588 state values.
 All this allows an incremental dump improvement with sample granularity using different drives with different read offsets.

 Subchannel data is stored uncorrected RAW (multiplexed).
 Both TOC-based and Subchannel Q-based splits are supported; subchannel Q is corrected in memory and never stored on disk.
 This allows to keep subchannel-based protection schemes (libcrypt, SecuROM etc.) for a later analysis, as well as future R-W packs extraction (CD+G, CD+MIDI).
 Disc write offset detection is calculated based on a variety of methods: data track as an addressing difference between data sector MSF and subchannel Q MSF, data / audio track intersection of BE read method was used, silence based Perfect Audio Offset detection, CDi-Ready data in index 0 offset detection.
-The split will fail if the track sector range contains SCSI/C2 errors or is inaccessible, e.g.: a track split of an ASUS dump without cache lead-out data if the combined offset is positive.
+The split will fail if the track sector range contains SCSI/C2 errors or is inaccessible, e.g.: a track split of an LG/ASUS dump without cache lead-out data if the combined offset is positive.

 ## GENERIC Drives Feature Evaluation Guide
 ### General
-This is a guide that will help you to evaluate your GENERIC drive features and make it work with redumper manually.
-Eventually it will be automated but it's a low priority for now.
+This is a guide that will help you to evaluate your GENERIC drive features for CD dumping and make it work with redumper manually.
 I do not provide support and I don't need feedback.
 Please do not create issues related to adding GENERIC drives to redumper source code - I don't have bandwidth for that.

 ### Requirements
 Any not too scratched mixed-mode disc where the first track is a data track and following tracks are audio tracks will work (e.g. no multisession).

+### Automatic Evaluation
+Redumper supports automated GENERIC drive feature detection using `redumper drive::test` after inserting the mixed-mode disc.

+Some GENERIC drives may have unexpected behaviour or hang when redumper attempts to detect custom firmware features.
+If you encounter this issue, power cycle your drive and use `--drive-test-skip-plextor-leadin` to skip the "PLEXTOR lead-in" step and/or `--drive-test-skip-cache-read` to skip the "MEDIATEK cache read" step.

-### Steps
+### Manual Evaluation Steps
 **1. Identify drive sector order**

 According to SCSI MMC specifications, RAW CD sector order is data-c2-subcode (DATA_C2_SUB).
 In practice, this is not always the case.
 For some drives it's data-subcode-c2 (DATA_SUB_C2).
 This is complicated by the fact that there are drives that don't support C2 error vectors and there are drives that don't support subcode (subchannel) reading.
 Some, but not all, drive features can be queried using SCSI GET_CONFIGURATION and MODE_SENSE commands but again, sometimes these declarations don't match what the drive firmware actually does.
 For these reasons, redumper doesn't use any feature information from the drive, instead, the logic is based on executing the actual commands and checking returned status codes.
 It's recommended to always specify the drive speed as some drives don't have good defaults (too slow or too fast) and in particular for this test it's advised to keep drive speed on the lower end so 8 is a good default.
 Setting drive type to GENERIC is absolutely required as by default redumper accepts only known good drives.
 The default drive sector order is DATA_C2_SUB but it's specified here to make it obvious.
 The other arguments are making redumper verbose, allowing overwrite of output files and specifying the default dump name.
 Dump files will be overwritten by the subsequent redumper invocations and after the test, dump files can be safely deleted - they don't serve any purpose. redumper can be killed any moment from the console by sending it SIGINT signal (Ctrl+C); there is no need to wait for the full dump if it's obvious that something is not right.